ecpandi2/terrraform-eks/MetaArgument-for_each/README.md

 terraform apply -auto-approve
 Observations:
 1) Should fail with not creating EC2 Instance in 1 availability zone in region us-east-1
-2) We will learn about fixing this in next two sections 05-03 and 05-04
-3) Outputs not displayed as we failed during terraform apply.
-We will see and review outputs in section 05-04
+2) Outputs not displayed as we failed during terraform apply.
+We will see and review outputs
 ```

 ## Step-06: Expected Error Message